 Migration has shaped German society in the past and will continue to do so in the future.
 Germany is a country of immigration, and its cities are strongly influenced by social diversity.
 Although many institutions are now actively shaping this new urban society, cultural organisations have been slow to address the cultural diversity of their cities in their programmes, personnel decisions and target audiences.
 Neither their managerial staff nor their visitors correspond to the proportion of the general population which has an immigrant background.

-With its new programme 360° – Fund for New City Cultures, the Federal Cultural Foundation wishes to encourage institutions in the fields of art, music, performing arts and literature to take a perspective that encompasses all of society.
-The aim is to actively integrate immigration and cultural diversity into these institutions and public municipal discourse, for these issues – though controversial – hold great promise for the future.
+With its new programme 360° – Fund for New City Cultures, the Federal Cultural Foundation wishes to encourage institutions in the areas of the fine and performing arts, music, literature, architecture, New Media and related forms, as well as cross-genre institutions, cultural- and art-historical museums, which address contemporary issues in their related field, to take a perspective that encompasses all of society.
+The aim is to actively integrate the controversial, but promising issues of immigration and cultural diversity into these institutions and their city cultures, and thereby reduce infrastructural exclusion in the cultural sector.
 The funding programme will support a broad range of approaches, strategies and methods which demonstrate in an exemplary manner how institutions can effectively participate in shaping urban society in the future in terms of thematic focus and staff appointments.

 What is funded?

 Funding is awarded to promote diversity in cultural organisations in the area of programming, audience reach and staff appointments.
 As part of 360° – Fund for New City Cultures, the Federal Cultural Foundation will finance a position at the cultural institutions (so-called “Agent”) and provide additional project resources for supportive activities and formats.
 Cultural institutions which receive funding through the Federal Cultural Foundation are required to co-finance their projects with additional resources.
 Projects that exclusively present existing topics and content are not eligible for funding.